entropyxyz/api_key_tdx/SPEC.md

 Flow outline:

-- Register on the blockchain as a new AKS node. _TODO: spec this in detail._
+- Generate keypairs (Account ID for signing and x25519 pair for encryption).
+- Request a quote nonce from the chain using [`entropy-client::user::request_attestation`](https://docs.rs/entropy-client/0.4.0-rc.1/entropy_client/user/fn.request_attestation.html).
+This submits an extrinsic which causes the chain respond with an event containing a nonce which is associated with the keypair used to sign the extrinsic.
+- Generate a TDX quote using the following as input data (which is signed as part of the quote body):
+  - The nonce from the previous step
+  - The account ID and x25519 public key
+  - ['Context'](https://github.com/entropyxyz/entropy-core/blob/32e5dcc4e8c6532968de28d3cae410ff2c332872/crates/shared/src/attestation.rs#L62) indicating that this quote is intended to be used for registering an API Key Service instance
+- Submit an [`add_box` extrinsic](https://github.com/entropyxyz/entropy-core/blob/32e5dcc4e8c6532968de28d3cae410ff2c332872/pallets/outtie/src/lib.rs#L158) containing the quote, public keys and IP address and port of the instance.
+- If the chain runtime can validate the quote, this AKS instance is added to the [list of available instances](https://github.com/entropyxyz/entropy-core/blob/32e5dcc4e8c6532968de28d3cae410ff2c332872/pallets/outtie/src/lib.rs#L89)
-- Ask the blockchain for a list of known AKS nodes.
+- Ask the blockchain for [a list of known AKS nodes](https://github.com/entropyxyz/entropy-core/blob/32e5dcc4e8c6532968de28d3cae410ff2c332872/pallets/outtie/src/lib.rs#L88).
-- Pick `max(3, total_nodes)` and query them for a hash of their state.
-- Compare the hashes received and if they match, pick one of the nodes and request a full copy of its state.
-- Download&validate the state copy _TODO: what kind of validation is required here?_
-- Confident that any new state can be reconciled with the state copy it downloaded, the new AKS node joins the state replication protocol and receives the last updates.
+- Pick the 'closest' node to this node's account ID using the XOR metric, and make an HTTP request to that node to retrieve it's list of API keys.
-- Once in sync, it lets the blockchain know that it's now `READY`.
+- Once in sync, it lets the blockchain know that it's now `READY` but submitting an extrinsic.
 - Start accepting user requests and propagate own state changes to the other nodes.

 A rebooting AKS node is not too different from a new node.
 It must re-register on the blockchain (the node cannot know how long it has been gone for and perhaps the blockchain deleted it) and even if it probably has a decently recent copy of the state on its local disk, it must still query the other nodes to know how far behind it is.
 Given the small size of the state it is likely easier to simply treat a re-booting AKS node as a new node.

 ### State change propagation

-State change syncronization is a big topic and there are many solutions out there, varying greatly in complexity and safety/resilience guarantees offered.
+State change synchronization is a big topic and there are many solutions out there, varying greatly in complexity and safety/resilience guarantees offered.
 What we suggest here is a sketch of "the simplest thing that can work".

 - Use a "XOR proximity" metric to assign "neighbours" to AKS nodes; each AKS node tries to find `n` such neighbours, where `n` is a system parameter choosen to work well with the actual/expected number of AKS nodes.
 - The lookup key is the hash of the `secret` + `pubkey` + `baseURL` (and possibly the `ACL` as well, TBD)
 - When users look for an AKS node to deploy a secret to, they calculate the lookup key and choose the AKS node that is "closest".
 - AKS nodes propagate own state updates to its `n` closest neighbours.
 - AKS nodes propagate state updates received from other AKS nodes to `n-1` neighbours (i.e. to all except the one they received the update from)
-- Eventually all nodes will have received the update and stop propagating it. _TODO: Not sure this is true._
+- Eventually all nodes within `n` proximity will have received the update and stop propagating it.

 _TODO: Not convinced that the above is actually the simplest possible protocol that can work!_